jacob-alford/schemata-ts/docs/schemata/Float.md

 ## FloatSchema (class)

-The StringSchema transformer class, use instead `S.String` function to create a StringSchema
+The FloatSchema transformer class, use instead `S.Float` function to create a FloatSchema

 **Signature**